adamhl8/inspectarr/README.md

 # display media released after 1990 (media year is contained in the title column), then sort by title
 inspectarr radarr 'title *= 1990 | SORT title'

-# displayed media where monitored is true and where the video codec is x265 (contains '265')
+# display media where monitored is true and where the video codec is x265 (contains '265')
 inspectarr radarr 'monitored && videoCodec *= 265'
 ```